 Have you ever had the power go out at the worst possible time?
 Most of us have probably experienced an inconvenient power outage in the middle of cooking, gaming, watching an intense sports match, or hosting guests.
 Adding a generator to your home can make this inconvenience a thing of the past.

 Of course, it’s hard to pull the trigger on adding a generator if you don’t know the benefits of a backup generator in the first place.
-In this article, we’ll explain the benefits of both permanent and portable generators, and tell you about some of the different types of generators.
+In this article, we’ll explain the benefits of both permanent and portable generators and tell you about some of the different types of generators.

-General Benefits of a Generator
+Overall Benefits of a Generator

 Having a backup power generator is a smart idea in case of a severe outage.
 Generators keep you prepared by providing backup power when a blackout occurs.